 Curlers who have difficulty getting in and out of the hack might want to give stick curling a try!
 It's a fun, quick paced game that allows curlers to remain active in a sport they enjoy.

-Beginning on October 25, 2017, Chester Curling Club's Stick Curling League will be held every Wednesday afternoon from 1:00 to 2:30pm.
+Chester Curling Club's Stick Curling League is held every Wednesday afternoon from 1:00 to 2:30pm.
 Sign up at the Club as an individual or bring along a friend and form your own team.

 Not familiar with stick curling...here's how the game is played: